Mohamed-Salah20/Notepad/README.md

 java Notepad

-text is saved in text.txt file in the same directory
+note: text is saved in text.txt file in the same directory